idilkara/ENS492-RAGDocumentManager/README.md

 But there are other branches as well for trying some additional features.

-TO RUN THE APPLICATION ON YOUR MACHINE, it only requires docker
+TO RUN THE APPLICATION ON YOUR MACHINE, it only requires docker and running the script